 Defined as the distance from an occupied dwelling, public road, or city limits that is required to legally discharge a bow or firearm, legal discharge distances vary tremendously from state to state.
 Often enacted due to unfounded safety concerns, arbitrary and unnecessarily large discharge distances pose negatively impact hunter access in suburban and exurban areas.
 Overly restrictive discharge distances not only impact the ability of state fish and wildlife agencies to rely on hunters to manage localized overabundant wildlife populations, but may also negatively impact hunter recruitment, retention, and reactivation as well.

-The distance from an occupied dwelling, public road, or city limits that is required to legally discharge a bow or firearm, varies tremendously from state to state.
-Originally enacted as a result of unfounded safety concerns, many states have implemented state-wide rules, while others leave such decisions to local or municipal governments.
+The distance from an occupied dwelling, public road, or city limit that is required to legally discharge a bow or firearm varies tremendously from state to state.
+Originally enacted as a result of unfounded safety concerns, many states have implemented wide-sweeping rules, while others leave such decisions to local or municipal governments.
 For the states and municipalities that do have such restrictions, the firearm discharge distances range from 100 feet to 1,320 feet (1/4 mile), with the most common distance being 500 feet.
 The discharge restrictions applicable to archery tend to be shorter, ranging from 100 feet to 660 feet.
 Throughout recent years there have been numerous legislative and regulatory attempts made to both shorten and lengthen these restrictions for both firearms and archery equipment.

 Points of Interest